angus-c/javascript/README.md

 ## Functions

-  - [7.1](#7.1) <a name='7.1'></a> Use function declarations instead of function expressions.
+  - [7.1](#7.1) <a name='7.1'></a> Choose function declarations or function expressions based on your goal.

-  > Why?
-Function declarations are named, so they're easier to identify in call stacks.
-Also, the whole body of a function declaration is hoisted, whereas only the reference of a function expression is hoisted.
-This rule makes it possible to always use [Arrow Functions](#arrow-functions) in place of function expressions.
+  > Because function declarations are hoisted they are a great way to hide implementation detail at the bottom of the page.
+They're also named which makes debugging easier (though, since IE8 named function expressions are entirely safe).

+  > Function expressions are suitable for functional scenarios such as function passing (e.g., in higher order functions).
+They're also necessary for creation of immediately invoked function expressions

     ```javascript
-    // bad
+    export default foo(x);

+    // function declaration used to hide implementation detail
-    const foo = function () {
+    const foo function () {/*/..*/};
-    };

-    // good
+    // function expression used in higher order function (in this case an arrow functions)
     function foo() {
     }
     ```